 When will I find out about school based placements?
 Where will they be?
 Can I arrange my own?

 The School based placement component is undertaken in our excellent range of 'Cardiff Partnership' schools and settings will be primarily based within the regions associated with Central South Consortium and EAS.
 At least one school placement will be in a Lead Partner School/Alliance (LPS/A).
-Although every effort is made to take a student’s personal circumstances into consideration, please be aware that student teachers may be required to travel up to a maximum of 90 minutes from their place of residence to school placement.
+Although every effort is made to take a student’s personal circumstances into consideration, please be aware that student teachers may be required to travel up to a maximum of 90 minutes on public transport from their place of residence to school placement.
 You cannot arrange your own placement.

 Can I defer my place?